rahulvrs1234/Project/README.md

 - Degree: Bachelor of Technology
 - Branch: Information Technology
 - Project Title: Diagnosis of a Patient to Detect COVID-19 Using Deep Learning
-- Submission Period: June 2022

-## Note

-This repository is intentionally written in a clean GitHub-friendly format and excludes teammate names from the public-facing documentation.